mma01us/catfacts/README.md

-# catfacts
+# Cat Facts

-Fun test making a discord bot using discord.js
+A fun test of the discord.js library.
+Requires a config.json file with a token and clientID.